raghavverma2/DNA-Translator/README.md

 # DNA-Translator

-A simple Python bioinformatics script to translate DNA nucleotides into RNA or proteins.
+A Python bioinformatics script for translating DNA nucleotides sequence into RNA or proteins.

 ## Usage: